 This would mean that people don’t need cash anymore if they can just tap their phone with their friends’ phones to split the bill, etc.

-Not to mention that you can now pay for things with ApplePay by just tapping your iPhone or other smartphone to the pay-terminal.
+Not to mention you can now pay for things with ApplePay simply by tapping your iPhone or other smartphone to the pay-terminal.

-Which is why I foresee a future where a majority of people have phone wallets, but this time, mainly only for their driver’s license or other identification.
-Thus it’s all going mobile.
+Which is why I foresee a future where a majority of people have phone wallets, but this time, mainly only for their driver’s license or other physical identification.

-By making cellphone wallets and using those profits, along with profits you’re getting from the current sales of wallets, coupled with buying up shares of the tech companies responsible for your profits and losses, you’re integrating yourself deeper into the chains while diversifying your source of income and ensuring a longer future horizon for your company.
+By making cellphone wallets and using those profits, along with profits you’re getting from the current sales of wallets, coupled with buying up shares of the tech companies responsible for your profits and losses, you’re integrating yourself deeper into the supply and business chains while diversifying your source of income and ensuring a longer future horizon for your company.